 One of the most important reasons to buy from a reputable brand is because of the manufacturer’s warranty.
 The presence of a warranty is a strong signal to the customer that the brand stands behind the quality of their product.
 As counterintuitive as it might seem, the brands with the best warranties are often the ones with the least amount of problems with their products.

 When it comes to warranties, Rec Tec and Traeger are very similar.
 Each have warranties covering all of their products.
 The length of the warranty varies by product, but the more expensive Rec Tec units are covered by a whopping 6 year warranty.
 Traeger grills are generally covered by a 3 year warranty.

 Rec Tec vs Traeger Verdict (Warranties): Rec Tec

 This is honestly a really close call, and the comparison feels a little bit like splitting hairs because both brands make extremely high quality pellet grills.
-The thing that tips the scales in favor of Rec Tec to us is the bang for your buck factor.
+The thing that tips the scales in favor of Traeger to us is the bang for your buck factor.
 We feel like the Traeger Ironwood series compares really well to Rec Tec Grills for a slightly better price.
 Plus Traeger offers a robust line of more price friendly grills too.

-Not a single stone is left unturned – their grills offer literally everything you could ever need in a pellet grill, all the way down to built in meat probe thermometers.
+Not a single stone is left unturned with either brand though – their grills offer literally everything you could ever need in a pellet grill, all the way down to built in meat probe thermometers.